TTTPOB/clipocr/README.md

 Download the `exe` file from release

 #### Mac/Linux
-Install the dependencies, and run `pyinstaller bin.py --noconsole -D`
+Install the dependencies, and run `pyinstaller bin.py --noconsole -F`

 #### Config